coder/coder/docs/cli/ssh.md

 | Type        | <code>bool</code>               |
 | Environment | <code>$CODER_SSH_NO_WAIT</code> |

 Enter workspace immediately after the agent has connected.
 This is the default if the template has configured the agent startup script behavior as non-blocking.
-Can not be used together with --wait.

 ### --stdio